nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX m/client`

-* The `INDEX` refers to the index number shown in the displayed list.
+* The `INDEX` refers to the index number shown in the displayed client list.
 * `INDEX` **must be a positive integer** e.g 1, 2, 3, …​

 Examples: